 Devakula Yatra of Gudiya Sambhrama 2023 As part of the Heritage Parampara, a non-profit registered trust's annual programme ; Gudiya Sambhrama - the Bangalore Temple Festival', it was a pleasure to participate in the 'Temple Walk' on the final day of the 10-day programme that involved music, dance, talks and much more.
-Heritage Parampara has … Continue reading Temples of Bangalore (Basavangudi temples) – the ©Sangeeta Venkatesh
+Heritage Parampara has … Continue reading Temples of Bangalore (Basavangudi temples) – ©Sangeeta Venkatesh

 Vistas of Vidarbha (Part 2): The story and history of Ramtek Garh Temple ©Sangeeta Venkatesh